taylorjordanNC/business-management-software/src/README.txt

 If that option, 'Details', is selected, the appointment details are loaded for the user.
 From that details window, the user may edit or delete the appointment.

 If you want to log out but keep the application open, simply click the 'Log Out' button.
 From there, you may log in again or exit the application.

+## Contributing

+Pull requests are welcome.
+I am a new developer open to contributions and suggestions!

+### Contact

+Author: Taylor J Smith
+Email: taylorjordansmith@gmail.com